jjb023/BikeOptimisation/README.md

 - train neural network based on data from node to node - no weighting yet (will be distance)
 - RNN ignore connections - source to destination
 - how many bikes needed at each timestep

+## Features
+- Station Id
+- Bikes In
+- Bikes Out
+- Time of Day
+- Day of the week
+- Rainfall
+- Temperature

+- Output: Number of bikes at next time step at each station